Tim Wakefield: 1995–1998

 With the Boston Red Sox rotation struggling from injuries to top of the rotation starters Roger Clemens and Aaron Sele early in the 1995 season, Wakefield was called up from Triple-A, and soon proved to be their most dependable starter.
-He began the season with a 1.65 ERA and a 14–1 record through 17 games, six of which were complete games.
-He ended the year 16–8 with a 2.95 ERA, helping the Red Sox win the American League East division title, and capturing the Sporting News American League Comeback Player of the Year.
+He began the season with a 1.65 earned run average and a 14–1 record through 17 games, six of which were complete games.
+He ended the year 16–8 with a 2.95 earned run average, helping the Red Sox win the American League East division title, and capturing the Sporting News American League Comeback Player of the Year.
 He finished third in the AL Cy Young Award balloting.

-Over the next three seasons (1996–1998), Wakefield won 45 games and had ERAs of 5.14, 4.25 and 4.58 over the three seasons as a starter.
+Over the next three seasons (1996–1998), Wakefield won 43 games and had earned run averages of 5.14, 4.25, and 4.58 over that time as a starter.
 In 1997, he led Major League Baseball by hitting 16 batters with a pitch.
 He would repeat this feat in 2001 plunking a career-high 18 batters.

 1999–2002

 In 1999, Boston's closer Tom Gordon was injured and manager Jimy Williams installed Wakefield as the new closer during the middle part of the season.
 On August 10, 1999, he joined a select group of pitchers who have struck out four batters in one inning.
 Because the fluttering knuckleball produces many passed balls, several knuckleballers share this honor with him.
 He recorded 15 saves before Derek Lowe emerged as the new closer and Wakefield returned to the starting rotation.

 Because of his success out of the bullpen, Wakefield was regularly moved from the position of relief pitcher to starter and back again over the next three seasons (2000–2002).
-After being moved back into the rotation in late July 2002, Wakefield became a permanent regular starter.
+He made 15 starts in 2002.